cisagov/get.gov/pages/domains/domains_before.md

 - They don’t need to be involved with the technical management of your domain (although they can be).
 - **We typically don’t reach out to these employees**, but if contact is necessary, our practice is to coordinate with you first.

-## What happens after you request your .gov domain {#what-happens-after-you-request-your-gov-domain}
+## What happens after you request your .gov domain

 We’ll review your request.
 This review period can take 30 business days.
 Due to the volume of requests, the wait time is longer than usual.
 We appreciate your patience.